 STEP 1: Create a New Document

-When you are creating a new brochure document you will need to know from the start whether or not you will be printing with a bleed.
-Deciding to print with or without bleeds before you start will save you time in the long run.
+When you are creating a new brochure design, you will need to know from the start whether or not you will be printing with a bleed.
+Bleeds are when print coverage extends to the edge of the sheet rather than leaving the default .25" blank printer margins.
+Deciding to print with or without bleeds before you start will save you time and effort.

 For the sake of this tutorial we will be designing an 8.5x11 tri-fold brochure with and without a bleed.
 These same steps can be followed on larger size documents such as legal and tabloid brochures.

 Non-Bleed Brochure Setup:

 To create a non-bleed brochure we will create a document that is the same size as our finish size, 8.5x11.
 Then you will want to create an outer margin around the page of .25".
 This is the printer margin, nothing should be in this space.
 When you are done with your design this space should be completely white.
 Once we have that margin then you can create the 3 panels of the brochure.
 The front and back panels should each be 3.6875" wide by 8.5" tall, while the inside panel which gets folded in should be 3.625" wide x 8.5" tall.
 When this is completed you will have the correct layout for a non bleed brochure.

 Bleed Brochure Setup: